MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 > [!NOTE]
 > Gibberish detection model is based on the frequency of two consecutive alphanumeric characters in publicly available english documents.
 It is assumed that the more frequently two consecutive alphanumeric characters appear in public documents, less likely that they are gibberish.
 The model should provide reasonable scores for english texts, and can be used to detect if the names or addresses contains gibberish.
 However, the model might not be suitable for abbreviations, such as short form for states (AZ, TX, etc.) and it also can't be used to validate names or addresses.
 Lastly, the model has not been tested for non-English texts.

 ## Model functions

-Model functions run the various fraud models and are useful when your assessment does not automatically run one or more fraud models.
+Model functions run the various fraud models and are useful when your assessment doesn't automatically run one or more fraud models.
 When model functions run, information about the model running during rule evaluation is output in the fraud assessment API call.
 Then, the rule gets access to the model result, including score, reasons, and more, that can be used for further rule processing and decision making.

 | Model type     | Description | Example |
 |--------------|-------------|---------|
 |  Risk  |  Assesses the likelihood of a session being risky. | Model.Risk()  |
 | Bot   |   Assesses the likelihood of a session being bot-initiated.
 Pass in a device context ID that was sent to Fraud Protection’s device fingerprinting solution. | Model.Bot(@deviceContextId)   |

 ## Geo functions

 Geo functions provide resolution by converting an IP address to a geographical address.
 Geo functions can be invoked in rules only by using IPs that are part of transaction payload or collected by Fraud Protection by using Device Fingerprinting.
 Geo functions can't be invoked for arbitrary IP values.

 | Operator                       | Description | Example |
 |--------------------------------|-------------|---------|
 | Geo.RegionCode(String *ip*)    | <p>This operator converts an IPv4 address to its US region code (that is, the abbreviation for the name of the US state or territory).</p><p>For example, for an IP address in Washington state, "WA" is returned.</p> | Geo.RegionCode(@"device.ipAddress") |